 Voices for ending the death penalty

-So far this year, six people on death row have been executed in the United States.
-And more are scheduled for the remainder of the year.
+So far this year, five people on death row have been executed in the United States.
+At least 10 more executions are scheduled before the end of 2024.

 Twenty-three states and the District of Columbia now ban the practice.
 Now it’s time for the federal government and remaining states to follow suit.